andreidae/SeXY/README.md

 **3. How to map raw reads to the reference genome assembly?**

 You can use a developed pipeline such as PALEOMIX (https://paleomix.readthedocs.io/en/stable/).
 This pipeline is designed to process High Throughput Sequencing data.
-Was originally designed with ancient DNA data but can also be used for processing modern samples.
+It was originally designed with ancient DNA data but can also be used for processing modern samples.

 **4. How do I know that the mitochondrial genome is not included in the reference genome assembly?**